 Crowned as Asia’s premier financial hub, Hong Kong is a popular business destination.
 As a new employer in Hong Kong, you need to be aware of different regulations and schemes - especially the Mandatory Provident Fund (MPF) - before you kickstart your hiring process.
-Along the way, should you have any questions regarding MPF, drop us a chat.
+Along the way, should you have any questions regarding MPF, drop us a chat and our professional accountants in Hong Kong will help you.
 Let’s get you started with our guide to MPF in Hong Kong.What is MPF in Hong Kong?

 What are the different types of MPF schemes?